 DTs may not start for a few days after alcohol leaves the system, and it can occur fast.
 It is the main reason that alcohol detox should be closely monitored by a medical professional who can continually check vital symptoms and ensure the individual’s safety detox.

 Stopping cold turkey for the alcoholic is dangerous.
 Alcohol withdrawal can be fatal, as the brain and central nervous system experience a rebound after being suppressed by alcohol repetitively for an extended period of time.
-Sudden removal of the central nervous system depressant can be life threatening.
+The sudden removal of the central nervous system depressant can be life threatening.